softwaremill/ox/doc/basics/start-here.md

 ## Commercial Support

-We offer commercial support for ox and related technologies, as well as development services.
+We offer commercial support for Ox and related technologies, as well as development services.
 [Contact us](https://softwaremill.com/contact/) to learn more about our offer!

 ## Introductory articles